ROCm/hipfort/docs/install/install.rst

 AMD devices
 ############

-Running all tests as below requires that all ROCm math libraries can be found at `/opt/rocm`.
-Specify a different ROCm location via the `ROCM_PATH` environment variable.
+Running all tests as below requires all ROCm math libraries to be found at `/opt/rocm`.
+You can specify a different ROCm location via the `ROCM_PATH` environment variable.

 .. note::